spipau/workshop-on-mobile-technologies/README.md

 2. Android resource files and project files created during the workshop.
 3. Slides
 4. Links to more information.
+5. Mockups of the Android app
+6. APK file to install the Android App on your phone

 ## Links